-The Principal Risk Officer from Lincolnshire County Council (LCC) has been representing the Council at GLRMG and provides updates back to the Council of the activity undertaken.
+- 7.1 The Principal Risk Officer from Lincolnshire County Council (LCC) has been representing the Council at GLRMG and provides updates back to the Council of the activity undertaken.
 Reflecting the reduction of dedicated risk management resources with the local authorities and a move to joint support through LCC and embedment of working practices into the day to day work of all officers, meetings occur on a 6 monthly basis.
 The purpose of such a meeting being to share best practice, co-ordinate approaches and maximise the use of resources.
-The main focus of the meetings has been:

-- Reporting structures and governance around risk management - Share updated risk registers and comparison of risks/mitigations - Fraud and co-ordination of those risks
+The main focus of the meetings has been: - Reporting structures and governance around risk management - Share updated risk registers and comparison of risks/mitigations - Fraud and co-ordination of those risks

-Towards the end of 2022/23, the Principal Risk Management Officer at LCC has reviewed their commitment to the group and the group now meets on a "as and when basis" and found that engaging with nearest neighbours across a wider area would be more beneficial and are now part of the East Midlands Risk Management Group and with this in mind we will be engaging with this group from 2023/24.
+Towards the end of 2022/23, the Principal Risk Management Officer at Lincolnshire County Council reviewed their commitment to the group and the group now meets on a "as and when basis" and found that engaging with nearest neighbours across a wider area would be more beneficial and are now part of the East Midlands Risk Management Group and with this in mind the Principal Risk Management Officer at LCC alongside an officer from the Council attends this group and has found this group to be very beneficial and has focussed its efforts on the following topics: